google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/monetization-with-ads/customize-ads.markdown

 ---
 layout: shared/narrow
 title: "Customize your ads"
-description: "The best ads can improve user experience.
-While the actual ad content comes from advertisers, you have control over the content type, color, size, and placement of those ads."
+description: "Relevant and appropriate ads can actually improve the user experience.
+While the actual ad content comes from advertisers, you have control over the content type, color, size, and placement of the ads."
 published_on: 2014-07-31
 updated_on: 2014-08-12
 order: 3